Maqsood’s Fish Curry

 In Bangladesh, around 90% of people are Muslim but a significant percentage of the population adheres to Hinduism (8.4%) and other religious groups include Buddhists 0.6%, (mostly Theravada), Christians (0.3%, mostly Roman Catholics), and Animists (0.2%).

 My parents chose for me to go to a Catholic primary school which offered quality education but that didn’t place any obstruction to maintaining my faith as a young and devoted member of a conservative Muslim family.
-As per my family and cultural norm, as a child I went to a local Madrasa in the morning to learn Islamic lessons and prayers, and an Imam also came to our home 2-3 times a week to tutor me in reading and reciting Quran.
+As per my family and cultural norm, I went to a local Madrasa in the morning to learn Islamic lessons and prayers, and an Imam also came to our home 2-3 times a week to tutor me in reading and reciting Quran.
 It was a lot of studies on top of my primary education as a 6, 7, 8 and 9 year old youngster and an inquisitive curious child.

 I learned that Ramadan is ‘farz’ which is a Persian word of Arabic origin that’s also used in Urdu, Hindi and Bengali.
-Farz means ‘one’s duty, obligation and responsibility’ and Ramadan being farz means that it is mandatory for every able-bodied healthy Muslim of seven years age or older to observe Ramadan as a month of fasting, prayer, reflection and community.
+Farz means ‘one’s duty, obligation and responsibility’ and Ramadan being farz means that it is mandatory for every able-bodied healthy Muslim of seven years of age or older to observe Ramadan as a month of fasting, prayer, reflection and community.
 The observance of Ramadan is one of the five pillars of Islam and the spiritual rewards of fasting are believed to be multiplied during the holy month.
 So Ramadan was an integral part of my childhood, my family life and culture until the time I embraced secularism in my early 30s in Australia

 My parents were married in the 1950s through the traditional Bengali Muslim matrimonial process of arranged marriage.
-They had six children, four girls and two boys with the youngest one born in March 1970.
+They had six children: Four girls and two boys, with the youngest one born in March 1970.
 I am the fifth of the six siblings.

 I pay tribute to my beloved parents.
 I don’t know the exact details but their marriage was arranged by elderly relatives in both their families.
 It was a happy and successful marriage.
 Although my father died in 1989 and my mother survived 27 years without him, I witnessed their deep love and care for each other and their highest attention to bringing up and educating their children in righteousness in a sinful world.
 I believe I get my strong sense of social justice from them as much as from the teachings of Catholicism and Islam.